 Homemade Hot Sauce Ingredients

-- 10 cloves of garlic, finely minced
+- 10 garlic cloves, finely minced

-- 2 large white onion, peeled, finely minced
+- 2 large white onions, finely minced

 - Salt to taste

 Homemade Hot Sauce Steps

 - Combine the onions, garlic, and tomato in a large saucepan.
 Cook over medium heat.
 Bring the mixture to a simmer, then turn the heat to low.
 Simmer until the vegetables are completely soft and the mixture has reduced by almost a half.

 - While the tomato mixture is simmering, place the peppers on a piece of baking parchment atop a small baking sheet.
 Roast the peppers at 450 degrees until they are blistered all over.
 They may even blacken…all the better.

 - Allow the peppers to cool enough to handle.
 Cut off the top with the stem.
 Scrape out some of the seeds if you want to reduce the heat.
 Pull off whatever skin is loose and discard the skin.